Beyond-jQuery/book/manuscript/styling-elements.md

 # Styling Elements {#styling-elements}

-If you're used to using jQuery's `css` method to work with styles in your document, this chapter is for you.
+If you are used to using jQuery's `css()` method to work with styles in your document, this chapter is for you.
 I can certainly relate to blind dependence on this magical aspect of the API.
 Adjusting the dimensions, color, opacity, and any other style imaginable is _really_ easy to do with the help of jQuery.
 Unfortunately, this simplicity comes at a substantial cost.

 jQuery's internal code that backs its easy-to-use CSS API is horrendous in terms of performance.
 If you value efficiency at all, if you want to provide your users with an optimal experience, you should learn how to properly manipulate and read element styles using the web API.
 Instead of relying on a "one size fits all" approach, you should choose the leanest route possible by bypassing jQuery's abstraction.

 You may continue to rely on jQuery, or get rid of it entirely in favor of a more "natural" programmatic approach.
-But there are other concepts to be aware of other than which JavaScript method to use.
+But there are other concepts to be aware of other than which JavaScript methods and properties to use.
 Consider the possibility that JavaScript is not always the best way to adjust styles in your document.
 In addition to HTML and JavaScript, the browser provides a third valuable tool - stylesheets.

 "Beyond jQuery" aims to provide you with a better understanding of the options provided natively by your browser, with each chapter building on your newfound knowledge.
 In this chapter, you'll learn some new things about working with element styles both with and without JavaScript.
 You'll learn enough from this chapter to understand when to target elements using CSS rules in stylesheets instead of resorting to JavaScript 100% of the time.
 Your strong knowledge of [selectors](#finding-elements) and [attributes](#element-attributes), courtesy of the last few chapters, will make this much easier.

 ## There are three ways to style elements {#three-ways-to-style}

 Before I dive into examples and details related to actually adjusting and reading back style information from elements in your document, it's important to get a few key concepts out of the way first.
 In this chapter, I'll show you three distinct routes you may take when working with element styles.
-The first covers managing styles in your markup - something that is not recommended by still possible.
+The first covers managing styles directly in your markup - something that is _not_ recommended, but still possible.
 Another method involves making changes to standardized properties on `Element` objects - one approach you may elect to take if you intend to read or update styles on-demand.
-Finally, I'll go over using CSS inside of stylesheets as a third option.
+Finally, I'll go over writing CSS rules inside of stylesheets as a third option.

 ### Inline styles {#inline-styles}

 A couple chapters back, I introduced you to [the `class` element attribute](#class-attributes).
 While this attribute is _often_ used for styling elements, it is also used for selecting and classifying them.
 In this section, I am going to introduce the `style` attribute, which is used _exclusively_ for adjusting the appearance of an element.
 This attribute is not new; it was first introduced in 1996 [as part of the first formal W3C CSS specification][css1-style].

 Let's suppose you have a very simple document with a few heading elements and associated content.
 You've decided that each `<h2>` should be blue, and each `<h3>` should be green.
-As a novice web developer, or perhaps a developer without much knowledge of your styling options at all, you may set the color of these headlines using the `style` attribute.
+As a novice web developer, or perhaps a developer without much knowledge of your styling options, you _may_ choose to set the color of these headings using the `style` attribute, which is available on all elements.

 {title="setting styles using the style attribute", lang=html}
 ~~~~~~~